Graduate Course Catalog 2013-2014

 As a concluding experience, the student will take an oral exam before a committee of three faculty members.
 The committee membership is suggested by the student and is approved by the graduate program committee.

-This program requires 30 credit hours, consisting of the courses MATH 931, MATH/IAM Applied Functional Analysis, an approved two-course sequence in applied mathematics (such as MATH 967/977).
+This program requires 30 credit hours, consisting of the courses MATH 931, IAM 933, an approved two-course sequence in applied mathematics (such as MATH 967/977).
 In addition to these courses, the student chooses either a thesis or project option.
 The thesis option consists of 6 credits of Master's Thesis (MATH 899) and four elective courses.
 The project option consists of 3 credits of Master's Project (MATH 898) and five elective courses.
 The elective courses need not be in mathematics, but must be at the 800 level or higher, and at least one must be a technical course in statistics or some other department.
 The broad elective flexibility allows the student's application interests to have a substantial role in the content of the program.
 The student's full program plan must be proposed in writing to the applied mathematics faculty and approved prior to the student's second semester of study.
 There is no comprehensive examination in this option.

 This program requires 30 credit hours, consisting of at least ten semester courses approved by the department, which includes completion of a project (MATH 898) consisting of a substantial application of statistical methodology to a real problem.
 Most of the courses will be taken from the department's statistics courses in the range MATH 837-979 and must include all of MATH 839, 840, 855, and 856, unless some of these or equivalent courses were taken prior to enrollment in the program.
 At most, three of the required ten courses may also be taken from the department's approved nonstatistics courses (in the range MATH 837-979) and/or approved courses offered in other departments.
-MATH 898, the Master's Project, is conducted under the supervision of a faculty adviser and concluded with a written report and a public oral presentation.
+MATH 898, the Master's Project, is conducted under the supervision of a faculty adviser and concludes with a written report and a public oral presentation.
 MATH 898 may be taken for 3 to 6 credits, depending on the level of substantial research and methodological development required for project completion; the appropriate number of credits is determined by the statistics faculty.
 A master's committee of at least two statistics faculty members oversees the student's progress and determines credit for the project.
 There is no comprehensive examination in this option.

 The following are the requirements of completing the Ph.D. programs.